Introduction

 Scope and application of disclosure

-SWMLLP is required to disclose on an individual firm basis and these disclosures have been prepared in line with the requirements of MIFIDPRU 8.
+SWM is required to disclose on an individual firm basis and these disclosures have been prepared in line with the requirements of MIFIDPRU 8.

 As an SNI MIFIDPRU firm under IFPR we are required to disclose the following remuneration information regarding our remuneration policy and practices under MIFIDPRU 8: